gopika09/Automatic_Application_Deployment_in_AWS_using_Terraform/README.md

-I then create two **security groups**: one for the EC2 instances, allowing SSH, HTTP, and HTTPS access, and another for the database, which permits traffic on port 3306.
+I then create two **security groups**: one for the EC2 instances, allowing SSH, HTTP, and TCP access at port 5000(python flask app), and another for the database, which permits traffic on port 3306.
 This configuration enhances security while ensuring that the necessary connections for application functionality are maintained.

 ![diagram](https://github.com/gopika09/Automatic_Applicatio_Deployment_in_AWS_using_Terraform/blob/main/pictures/sg%20ec2.png)